github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/non-provider-patterns/enabling-secret-scanning-for-non-provider-patterns.md

 You can enable scanning for non-provider patterns.
 Non-provider patterns correspond to secrets such as private keys and they have a higher ratio of false positives.

+For more information about non-provider patterns, see "{% ifversion fpt or ghec %}[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#about-secret-scanning-alerts){% endif %}."

+### Enabling detection of non-provider patterns for a repository

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.repositories.navigate-to-code-security-and-analysis %}
 1. Under {% data variables.product.prodname_secret_scanning_caps %}, select the checkbox next to "Scan for non-provider patterns".

-For more information about non-provider patterns, see "{% ifversion fpt or ghec %}[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#about-secret-scanning-alerts){% endif %}."
+### Enabling detection of non-provider patterns for an organization

+You can enable scanning for non-provider patterns at the organization level.
+For more information, see "[Configuring global secret scanning settings](/code-security/securing-your-organization/enabling-security-features-in-your-organization/configuring-global-security-settings-for-your-organization#configuring-global-secret-scanning-settings)."

 ## Further reading